18 Types of Watches Every Watch Lover Should Know

 10. GMT Watches (17)

 GMT watches, short for Greenwich Mean Time, are watches that have a 24-hour hand and a rotating bezel or a second-time zone display.
-They are designed to display the time in two different time zones simultaneously, which is useful for frequent travelers or people who communicate with people in different time zones.
+They are designed to provide the convenience of monitoring two locations at once – for example, local and home time.

 Conclusion